 The shark tank is cool no matter how old you are!
 It is a long oval with tunnels on the long sides and a conveyor belt.
 You stand on the conveyor belt and are slowly moved around the oval while lots of large sharks, fish, and giant manta rays swim all around you, including over your head.
 It gives you a unique view of these amazing creatures.

 Kelly Tarlton’s Sea Life Aquarium is an amazing way to spend half a day in Auckland.
 It is entertaining and educational for kids of all ages.
-The shark tank and penguin exhibit are well worth the price of admission.
-During your family’s next visit to Auckland, be sure to visit Auckland’s aquarium.
-Happy travels!
+The shark tank and penguin exhibit alone are well worth the price of admission.
+During your family’s next visit to Auckland, be sure to visit the Auckland aquarium.
+You won’t regret it!

 For more help planning your family trip to New Zealand, see our ultimate guide to planning your New Zealand trip, free things to do with kids, Waitomo Glowworm Caves, the Navy Museum, things to do with kids on New Zealand’s North Island, Te Papa, Mama Brown’s, our New Zealand road trip, the Auckland Museum, and mistakes to avoid in New Zealand.

 P.S.
 Need help finding the best places to go on your family vacations?
 My Ultimate USA Bucket List for Families will instantly give you 60 of the best vacation destinations for families in the United States!
 Get it for FREE in the box below and start planning your next trip today!
 Plus, as a bonus, you will receive my weekly email newsletter full of family trip tips and inspiration!